MJKWoolnough/minecraft/nbt/README.md

 type ListIntArray []IntArray
 ```

-ListIntArray satisfies the List interface for a list of IntArrays
+ListIntArray satisfies the List interface for a list of IntArrays.

 #### func (*ListIntArray) Append